-Michigan Courts seek to remove language barriers for non-English speaking persons, according to 2 new court rules and 1 administrative order that went into effect September 11, 2013.
-Click here for Michigan Court Rules 1.111 and 8.127 which specifies the new requirements of Courts and interpreters as it pertains to people with “Limited English Proficiency”.
+Michigan Courts removed language barriers for non-English speaking persons, through 2 new court rules and 1 administrative order that went into effect September 11, 2013.
+Click here for Michigan Court Rules 1.111 and 8.127 which specifies the requirements of Courts and interpreters as it pertains to people with “Limited English Proficiency”.
 Additionally, Click here to see the Administrative Order known as the “Limited English Proficiency Court Rule” (LEP).

 The gist of the LEP Court rules is for all Michigan courts to provide foreign language interpreters to people with Limited English Proficiency.
 This applies to all areas of law and all languages spoken in Michigan.
 There will be a uniform standard(s) applied throughout all courts in the state.
 Anyone who needs an interpreter will receive one.
 Those who can’t afford an interpreter will be provided with one at no cost.